eliflores/mignonnesaurus-blog/README.md

 ### How to run the project locally?

+1. Install the version of Python the [.tool-versions](.tool-versions) file.
+  * You may want to use [asdf](https://asdf-vm.com/) for this purpose.

-1. Make sure you have [GNU Make](https://www.gnu.org/software/make/) installed on your machine.
+2. Make sure you have [GNU Make](https://www.gnu.org/software/make/) installed on your machine.
   * A [Makefile](Makefile) was added to the project to simplify some tasks.

-2. The project uses [pipenv](https://github.com/pypa/pipenv) to manage the Python dependencies and facilitate the workflow when working with a virtualenv.
-So, please [install pipenv](https://github.com/pypa/pipenv#installation) before getting started:
+3. The project uses [pipenv](https://github.com/pypa/pipenv) to manage the Python dependencies and facilitate the workflow when working with a virtualenv.
+You'll need to [install pipenv](https://github.com/pypa/pipenv#installation) before getting started:
 ```bash
 brew install pipenv